2020 Sales Enablement Trends

 - Sales teams shrink in size

 Some small to medium-sized businesses resist using a CRM and instead rely on spreadsheets and outdated data collection.
-In 2018, if your business still hasn’t updated its sales tools, you are already falling behind the pack.
+If your business still hasn’t updated its sales tools today, you are already falling behind the pack.

 Modern sales teams use every bit of customer data to their advantage.
 Today, prospects spend time interacting with your website and content long before they ever speak to a salesperson.
 New technology captures everything these prospects do, giving reps an idea of their interests, profile, and challenges before the first connect.
 If you aren’t collecting this data or wasting time manually analyzing and reporting it, we promise your competitors are running away with your sales.